Dora Metcalf

-Dora Stuart Primrose Metcalf (11 March 1892 – 17 October 1982) was an entrepreneur, mathematician and computing pioneer.
+Dora Stuart Primrose Metcalf (11 March 1892 – 17 October 1982) was an India-born Irish entrepreneur, mathematician and computing pioneer.
 During World War I she was a comptometer operator in a munitions factory during which time she realised the potential in the mechanical descendants of the abacus.
 During World War II she was involved with supplying the "bombe" decryption machines to the codebreakers at Bletchley Park in England.

 Early life

 Dora Metcalf (née Greene) was born to Irish parents in Madras (now Chennai) in India.
-She was the oldest of three children born to Eleanor Emily Ernestine née Burton (born 1868) and George Percy Greene (1862–1900, born in Lisburn, Antrim in Ireland), the Superintendent of the Madras Survey.
+She was the oldest of three children born to Eleanor Emily Ernestine née Burton (born 1868) and George Percy Greene (1862–1900, born in Lisburn, County Antrim in Ireland), the Superintendent of the Madras Survey.
 The couple had married at All Souls' Church in Coimbatore, Tamil Nadu in India in 1890.
 Metcalf's father died when she was eight years-old resulting in her and her family having to return to England.

 She attended Bedford High School in Bedfordshire before winning a scholarship to take an external degree with the University of London aged 15, gaining her Bachelor’s degree in mathematics in 1911 aged 19.
 She initially became a teacher as Junior Mathematics and Riding Mistress at Allenswood Academy in south London.

 During World War I she worked as a comptometer operator in a munitions factory during which time she came to realise the potential of the mechanical calculator as a descendant of the abacus.
 The comptometer was the first commercially successful key-driven mechanical calculator.
 After her fiancé Lt.
 Hugh Launcelot Cass (1891–1915) was killed by a sniper at Cape Helles in Turkey during the Gallipoli campaign during World War I she thought of herself as one of the 'surplus women' and gave up hope of ever marrying due to the loss of so many men's lives and concentrated on a career in computing, from 1916 selling comptometers in Belfast in Ireland.
 She regularly kept in touch with Cass’s family until she met her future husband in 1932.